-The overall goal is to map Foley footstep sounds to the Foley Sampler so you can record them in sync with the video, and then apply sound design so the recorded Foley Sampler footsteps sound as though they are happening within the diegetic context of the scene.
+The overall goal is to map Foley footstep sounds to the Foley Sampler so you can record them in sync with the video and then apply sound design so the recorded Foley Sampler footsteps sound as though they are happening within the diegetic context of the scene.

 - 1 Move the playhead to the beginning of the timeline and play the first two clips in the A1 track.
-During playback, pay close attention to Emiliana's footsteps because you will be re-recording them with the Foley Sample plug-in shortly. - In the Interface toolbar, click the Effects Library button to show the FairlightFX list. - 3 Drag the Foley Sampler plug-in to the A3 Foley Sampler track header.
+During playback, pay close attention to Emiliana's footsteps because you will re-record them with the Foley Sample plug-in shortly. - 2 Show the Mixer and the Effects Library. - 3 Drag the Foley Sampler plug-in to the A3 Foley Sampler track header.
+Hide the Effects Library.